American Idol controversies: Season 9 semifinals shock eliminations

-Season nine Siobhan Magnus' vote-off
+Season 9 Siobhan Magnus' vote-off

 Siobhan Magnus's elimination caused a stir among the judges and fans of the show.
 The controversy grew when it was discovered that a phone number printed on Facebook was not a number to vote for Magnus, but to vote for Aaron Kelly.
 Some commentators speculated that the phone number mix-up may have led to Magnus's exit.
 An unsuccessful campaign to bring Magnus back into the show was started by her fans.

 Gender and ethnic biases

 American Idol faced criticism for implications of gender and ethnic bias in its finalists; for five consecutive seasons—seven through eleven—the winner of American Idol was a guitar-playing, Caucasian male.
 The string of winners led to complaints by critics, who classified them as being a "white guy with guitar" (WGWG), and felt that the likely winner of the program had become too predictable due to the repeated victories by such performers.

-The first five contestants eliminated from the finals in the tenth season were all female, which led some critics to believe that it was partly due to the demographic of the voters being skewed towards females who tended to vote for men.
+The first five contestants eliminated from the finals in the tenth season were all female, which led some critics to believe that it was partly due to the demographic of the voters being skewed towards women who tended to vote for men.
 Idol producer Ken Warwick said, "It's no secret that most reality shows are female driven, either by moms or by young girls.
 It does mean we're going to get a heftier amount of female votes and it's always bent towards the boys, obviously, we are very much aware that the voting can be skewed towards the boys."
 In response to the criticism, the producers considered tweaking the voting format for the following season to correct the bias.
 The last of these five girls to be eliminated was a presumed front-runner, Pia Toscano, and her elimination drew considerable criticisms, with various former Idol alums and celebrities such as Ashton Kutcher and Tom Hanks expressing shock and surprise.

-Prior to the eleventh-season finale, which saw the victory of the fifth "WGWG" winner Phillip Phillips, American Idol: The Untold Story author Richard Rushfield explained that the notions of attractiveness and personality of these contestants had influenced their victories, stating that "You have this alliance between young girls and grandmas and they see it, not necessarily as a contest to create a pop star competing on the contemporary radio, but as ... who's the nicest guy in a popularity contest," and going on to say that these tactics had "led to this dynasty of four, and possibly now five, consecutive, affable, very nice, good-looking white boys."
+Prior to the eleventh season finale, which saw the victory of the fifth "WGWG" winner Phillip Phillips, American Idol: The Untold Story author Richard Rushfield explained that the notions of attractiveness and personality of these contestants had influenced their victories, stating that "You have this alliance between young girls and grandmas and they see it, not necessarily as a contest to create a pop star competing on the contemporary radio, but as ... who's the nicest guy in a popularity contest," and going on to say that these tactics had "led to this dynasty of four, and possibly now five, consecutive, affable, very nice, good-looking white boys."
+Jessica Sanchez's loss in the eleventh season finale has been retrospectively cited by observers as one of the factors for the show's prolonged steep viewership decline following the said season on both of Idols latter runs on Fox and ABC.